RikDuijm/travel-guide/README.md

 **Maps**<br>
 As mentioned before, the maps must be clean an should be stripped of distracting information / addresses.
 Only the most important landmarks and the street names should be shown, along with our own selected suggestions.
 It must be clear which marker is a hotel, which a restaurant etc.

 It's important that the map shows all categories (e.g. hotel / point of interest / restaurant) together: the user must understand at once the location / proximity from one place to another to be able to plan a realistic day at leisure.
 It's also important to see where hotels are situated in relation to restaurants and tourist attractions.
 So I don't want to show for example only the hotels, but all markers together.
 Only like this the customer gets an instant idea of distances instead of having to select and deselect categories over and over again.
-That would be awkward.

 I disabled Map Type Control.
 In my opinion this isn't really a useful control, especially in a city, and since this control is quite big it intervenes with the User Experience, especially on smaller devices.